Coronavirus (COVID-19) – everything you need to know, in language you can understand

 The Queensland Government will be restricting travel into the state from midnight Wednesday 25 March, 2020.
 Other state and territory governments have introduced similar restrictions.
 Queenslanders are encouraged to not travel throughout the state and to stay close to home.

-I’m feeling scared/overwhelmed/worried/anxious about novel coronavirus (COVID-19)
+I’m feeling scared/overwhelmed/worried/anxious about COVID-19

 It’s totally normal to feel concerned when big events happen in the world.
 All the news headlines, official government press conferences, and stories from family and friends can seem scary.